shindigira/GameStar/README.md

 ### API usage, Views and User Flow

 - Game data comes from RAWG.
+A game's name from RAWG data is used to fetch CHATGPT information on said game.

 * Main Card(s) View - User can view multiple video game cards to obtain information on said cards.
 * Selected Card View - User can select a video game card and get a CHATGPT description on said video game card.